devil-black-786/android_device_oppo_CPH1859-1/README.md

 TWRP Device Tree for Realme 1
 ===========================================

-The Realme 1 (codenamed _"CPH1859"_) is a mid-range smartphone from Realme, announced in May 2018.
+The Realme 1 (codenames _"CPH1859"_ and _"CPH1861"_) is a mid-range smartphone from Realme, announced in May 2018.

 ## Device specifications